braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/unity/Analytics/setting_custom_attributes.md

 ## Assigning custom user attributes

-Beyond the attributes above, Braze also allows you to define custom attributes using a number of different data types:
+Beyond the default user attributes, Braze also allows you to define custom attributes using a number of different data types:
 For more information regarding the segmentation options each of these attributes will afford you see our ["Best Practices" documentation][1] within this section.

 ### Setting custom attribute values